-Outcomes
+Outcomes:

-The following outcomes are expected from priority 2.2:
+The following outcomes are expected from priority 2.1:

-- 190 people with improved employability skills - 30 people progressing into further education or training - 20 people accessing permanent employment - 50% of employers reporting improved confidence in recruiting people with neurodiverse conditions. - Evidence of increased employer capability in neuroinclusive practices.
+- 200 young people with improved employability skills - 35 young people are progressing into further education or training - 25 young people accessing permanent employment - 50% of employers reporting reduced recruitment issues. - 50% of employers reporting improved confidence in recruiting economically inactive young people.

-Participants can benefit from more than one placement opportunity in their journey towards work, however each person can only be counted as one output.
+Young people can benefit from more than one placement opportunity, in their journey towards work, however each young person can only be counted as one output.